 Salvage prostate cryoablation is mostly used in men who have already been treated with radiation for early-stage prostate cancer.

 Each patient is different, and many factors are considered when looking at different treatment options.
-Before this procedure is recommended, the doctor will consider:
+Before your healthcare provider recommends this treatment, they will consider these factors:

-Salvage prostate cryoablation destroys the entire prostate tissue.
+Salvage prostate cryoablation, when used on the whole gland, destroys all of the prostate tissue.
 Other treatments do the following:

 Cryoablation of the prostate exposes the entire prostate gland to a temperature of -40° C or lower in order to kill cancer cells.
 The procedure pinpoints the prostate while avoiding the surrounding body parts, such as the rectum, in order to minimize damage to those other parts.